Ben Shapiro: 2012–2016: Breitbart News

-Host
+2015–present: Host and The Daily Wire

 In 2012, Shapiro joined KRLA-AM 870 as a host on their morning radio program alongside Heidi Harris and Brian Whitman.
 By 2016, he was one of the hosts for KRLA's The Morning Answer, a conservative radio show.
-Internal emails showed that Shapiro faced pressure from Salem Media executives, the syndicate that owned the show, to be more supportive of Donald Trump during the 2016 presidential election.
-Shapiro however remained highly critical of Trump throughout the election.
+Internal emails showed that Shapiro faced pressure from Salem Media executives, the syndicate that owned the show, to be more supportive of Donald Trump during the 2016 United States presidential election.
+Shapiro, however, remained highly critical of Trump throughout the election.

-Shapiro and Boreing founded The Daily Wire on September 21, 2015.
-He serves as editor emeritus as well as the host of his online political podcast The Ben Shapiro Show, broadcast every weekday.
+Shapiro and Jeremy Boreing founded The Daily Wire on September 21, 2015.
+He serves as editor emeritus as well as the host of his online political podcast The Ben Shapiro Show, which is broadcast every weekday.
 As of March 2019, the podcast was ranked by Podtrac as the second most popular podcast in the U.S. Westwood One began syndicating The Ben Shapiro Show podcast to radio in April 2018.
 In 2018, Politico described the podcast as "massively popular".
 In January 2019, Westwood One expanded Shapiro's one-hour podcast-to-radio program, adding a nationally syndicated two-hour live radio show, for three hours of Ben Shapiro programming daily.
 As of March 2019, according to Westwood One, The Ben Shapiro Show is being carried by more than 200 stations, including in nine of the top ten markets.
 In June 2020, Shapiro stepped down from his role as editor-in-chief, which he had held since the site's founding, and took on the role of editor emeritus.